 Rimla has over 20 years’ experience in the sports industry across the UK, Middle East and Asia.
-She is a developer and strategist best known for her work as an Inclusion and Diversity specialist in sport, which led to her being ranked 14th in the 2018 Forbes global list of the Most Powerful Women in Sport.
+She is a developer and strategist, known for her leadership and governance expertise, which led to her being ranked 14th in the 2018 Forbes global list of the Most Powerful Women in Sport.
 Whilst at the FA, Rimla was elected as Chair of the FA National Game Finance Committee and as a member of the FA National Game Board, overseeing the strategy and finances for the entire National League System and grassroots game.

 Whilst carving out a successful career in the city at leading global professional services firm Pricewaterhouse Coopers, Rimla also captained Britain in Futsal competitions.
 She is Founder of the leading global sport development consultancy, RimJhim Consulting, and, as Chair of the Muslim Women’s Sport Foundation until December 2018, she led the organisation to one with a distinct reputation nationally and internationally for its extensive work in the field of women’s sport, winning a plethora of awards and recognition along the way, including the 2013 Sky Sports and Sunday Times Sportswoman of the Year Community Award.
 She is also co-founder of the global Muslim Women in Sport Network.

 As a unique individual within the sports industry, she now shares her time between writing, speaking, mentoring, practical and strategic consultancy and campaigns.
 She independently advises and leads projects with governments, advocacy organisations, national and international sports bodies and community groups.
 Rimla is a sought-after speaker and commentator who communicates with quiet humility, practicality and passion.